wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-defend-against-threats/includes/3-cloud-app-security.md

 ## Conditional Access App Control
 To allow featured apps to be controlled by Microsoft Cloud App Security Conditional Access App Control, there are four steps:
 1. **Configure your identity provider (IdP)** to work with Cloud App Security.
-1. **Sign in to each app** with a user scoped to the policy.
+1. **Sign into each app** with a user scoped to the policy.
 1. **Verify the apps are configured** to use access and session controls.
 1. **Test** the deployment.

 You must also have Azure Active Directory (Azure AD) Premium P1 or higher, or the license required by your identity provider (IdP) solution, and licenses for Microsoft App Security.

 ## Policy control
 You use policies to define the way you want users to behave in the cloud.
 Policies enable you to detect risky behavior, violations, or suspicious data points and activities in your cloud environment.
-You can integrate remediation work flows to mitigate risks.
+You can integrate remediation workflows to mitigate risks.
 There are multiple types of policies that correlate to the different types of information you want to gather about your cloud environment, and the types of remediation actions you might take.
 Examples include:

 - Quarantine a data violation threat.
 - Block a risky cloud app from being used by your organization.